bashdot/bashdot/README.md

 Using a combinations of profiles, you can remove conditional logic from your bash scripts.
 For example, create a Linux profile for Linux specific commands or aliases, or an operations profile for those specific to the operations organization.
-Only install what you need on a given system, at a specific time.
+Only install what you need on a given system.

 Bashdot supports templates for replacing values in files during installation.